Laip11/Laip11.github.io/_pages/about.md

   - /about.html
 ---

+Here is Peng Lai (赖鹏).
 I’m a second-year M.Phil. student in Statistics and Data Science at **Southern University of Science and Technology**, advised by Prof. [Guanhua Chen](https://ghchen.me/).
 I previously received my Bachelor of Science (B.Sc.) degree from **Sichuan Normal University**.
 My current research primarily focuses on **LLM-as-a-judge**, **reward modeling**, and **reinforcement learning**.
 I am dedicated to enhancing model evaluation capabilities to enable models to identify their own limitations and progressively improve, aiming to advance a paradigm of self-reflective and continuously improving language models.
 I am currently doing an internship at **Alibaba International**.

 A data-driven personal website